 More than most, Kendra Hausman appreciates how far her husband’s come: “I’ve seen a lot less anxiety.
 Overall, he’s more calm, more level-headed, he’s able to handle situations better.
 He doesn’t get as angry or as worked up about small things like he used to.
-He easily could have succumbed to all those issues and who knows where he’d be at now but I’m so proud of him for moving forward.
+He easily could have succumbed to all those issues and who knows where he’d be at now, but I’m so proud of him for moving forward.
 He’s very determined.
-Once he puts his mind to doing something he’ll get it done no matter what.
+Once he puts his mind to doing something, he’ll get it done no matter what.
 He’ll figure out what he needs to do, just like he did with his school and career.”

 Bojanski says the VA’s more responsive to veterans’ needs today.
-“The VA realized we did a lousy job welcoming Vietnam veterans back home, so when this war started we wanted to be proactive and make sure we welcomed our veterans home.
+“The VA realized we did a lousy job welcoming Vietnam veterans back home, so when this war started, we wanted to be proactive and make sure we welcomed our veterans home.
 We didn’t want them to have a stigma with mental health, we wanted to make sure everything was in place.
-So we created these clinics (OEF or Operation Enduring Freedom and Operation Iraqi Freedom or OIE) where we work very hard with veterans.
+So we created these clinics (OEF or Operation Enduring Freedom and OIF or Operation Iraqi Freedom), where we work very hard with veterans.
 It’s very confidential, so not everybody in their unit is going to find out.
 We have an ER open 24 hours a day.

-“It’s not like it used to be when you just had to soldier on or if you reached out for help it wasn’t confidential.”
+“It’s not like it used to be when you just had to soldier on, or if you reached out for help it wasn’t confidential.”

 She says there isn’t as much stigma now about seeking mental health care.

 Hausman does outreach himself as a way of giving back.
-He says when he addresses audiences of freshly returned vets he commands their attention.
+He says when he addresses audiences of freshly returned vets, he commands their attention.

 “They believe in me because I’ve seen it, I’ve done it, and I’m working for the VA.
-I’m 90 percent service connected, I’ve got a combat infantry badge.
+I’m 90 percent service-connected; I’ve got a combat infantry badge.
 Seeing them is like seeing my reflection.
 I’m motivated to get them right before they take the wrong path.
-Someone got me over the hump and I want to get them to that point, too.
+Someone got me over the hump, and I want to get them to that point, too.
 I want to help veterans get the services they need.
 It’s just so rewarding.”

 The War that Never Ends, Moving on with Life

 His PTSD still flare-ups now and then.
-“Recently, I had a little struggle for a while but I didn’t fall back into the past because I’ve got good people in my life today.”
+“Recently, I had a little struggle for a while, but I didn’t fall back into the past because I’ve got good people in my life today.”
 He says he has combat veteran friends who still struggle because “they don’t have the support system.”

 He accepts the fact he’ll always be dealing with the effects of war.

-“There are some things I would change but it’s made me who I am even with all the disabilities and struggles and everything I face.
+“There are some things I would change, but it’s made me who I am even with all the disabilities and struggles and everything I face.
 I think through all the suffering I’ve come to know peace.
-There’s some breaking points where you feel sorry for yourself and you have little pity parties but then again I look around me and see what I have—a great support system, a wonderful wife.
-It’s made me stronger.”
+There’s some breaking points where you feel sorry for yourself and you have little pity parties, but then again I look around me and see what I have—a great support system, a wonderful wife.

 Finding Kendra, who works as a speech pathologist with the Omaha Public Schools, has been a gift.
-“She is the light of my life, she changed my life.
+“She is the light of my life; she changed my life.
 Her enthusiasm for life is just breathtaking.
 She’s smart, beautiful, loving.
 She’s the greatest teacher in my life.
-She doesn’t need to understand everything I go through but sometimes I need her to help me get through it.
+She doesn’t need to understand everything I go through, but sometimes I need her to help me get through it.

-“I was going through a low point and she said something to me that no one else could say to me without offending me: ‘You got through war, now you can get through this, so suck it up.’
-From her that meant a lot.
+“I was going through a low point, and she said something to me that no one else could say to me without offending me: ‘You got through war, now you can get through this, so suck it up.’
+From her, that meant a lot.
 She knows me at that fundamental level to tell me what I need to hear sometimes.
 We’re really good together.”

 Flareups or not, Jake’s moving on with life and not looking back.

 If you have a concern about a veteran or want more information, call 402-995-4149.
 The VA’s local crisis hotline is 1-800-273-8255.
-For the latest findings on PTSD, visit http://www.ptsd.va.gov/aboutface.
+For the latest findings on PTSD, visit ptsd.va.gov/aboutface.